 Cinque Terre Towns in One Day – Complete Itinerary and costings

 I'll be honest, for a major tourist destination, Cinque Terre was surprisingly budget-friendly.
-Considering all the train travel we did, not to mention the lunch, ice creams and general costs of sight-seeing, it wasn't CRAZY expensive.
+Considering all the train travel we did, not to mention the lunch, ice creams and Italian souvenirs we bought, it wasn't CRAZY expensive.

 Here's our ONE DAY itinerary:

 - Train from Deiva Marina to Riomaggiore (the most southern village): 6€, 39 minute ride

 - We spent one hour at Riomaggiore (read review below)